AhmedLolyProductions/Windows-Setup-Manual/README.md

 ## 🛠️ Proper Windows Setup

-A list of trusted third-party tools, YouTube tutorials and more on "how to set up Windows... the PROPER way" -Linus Sebastian
+A list of trusted third-party tools, YouTube tutorials and more on<br>
+"how to set up Windows... the PROPER way"
+> Linus Sebastian

 ### ✅ What These Methods Do